ActiveInferenceInstitute/ActiveInferenceJournal/GuestStream/GuestStream_049/Transcripts/Prose/gs049-1_ActInf GuestStream 049.1 ~  Clickbait, consciousness science, and responsible journalism.m4a.sentences.csv_transcript.md

 It's about 800 words, so not a long homework assignment.
 You can go and check that out.
 So I think I'll stop and pass the mic back to Daniel.
-And also welcome Nora Bradford, who is a doctoral student here at UC Irvine, who works in Consciousness Science, but who also is an accomplished science journalist who's written articles in Scientific American, Science News, Discover, and many more.
+And also welcome Nora Bradford, who is a doctoral student here at UC Irvine, who works in consciousness science, but who also is an accomplished science journalist who's written articles in Scientific American, Science News, Discover, and many more.
 So thanks very much.

 19:44 _Daniel:_